Veterans and Mesothelioma

-A therapy that uses high-energy particle beams to fight tumors within a specific area.
-Radiation can shrink cancer tumors as well as minimize pain associated.
+- Radiation – A therapy that uses high-energy particle beams to fight tumors within a specific area.
+Radiation can shrink cancer tumors as well as minimize pain related to them.
 It’s often used with chemotherapy or surgery.

-A newer form of treatment, targeted therapy does what its name suggests, and targets specific abnormal cells to halt them from metastasizing.
-Targeted treatment often boasts fewer side-effects than other treatments since they can target particular cells versus other medications that are unable to distinguish the difference between abnormal and healthy tissues.
+- Targeted treatment – A newer form of treatment, targeted therapy directs treatment to specific abnormal cells to stop them from metastasizing.
+Targeted treatment often boasts fewer side-effects than treatments that bathe an entire area in medication.

 Life Expectancy and Recovery Timeline

-Usually, a diagnosis comes with the veteran’s anticipated life expectancy as well as their recovery options.
-Life expectancy is the doctors informed opinion on how much time a patient has left to live after the diagnosis.
-This determination is based on the patient’s biological sex, genetics, age, and overall health, among other factors, making each timeline different.
+Usually, a diagnosis is followed by the veteran’s anticipated life expectancy, as well as their recovery options.
+A patient’s “life expectancy” is the doctor’s informed estimation of how much time a patient has left to live after the diagnosis.
+This determination is based on the patient’s biological sex, genetics, age, and overall health, among other factors (making each timeline different).

-After undergoing treatment for mesothelioma, the patient must take it easy and abstain from regular, everyday tasks that require a lot of strain or physical activity.
+After undergoing treatment, the patient must take it easy and abstain from regular, everyday tasks that require a lot of strain or physical activity.
 Your doctor will be able to give you the best information on how much you should or should not do, and for how long.
 It’s essential to follow their instructions to avoid injury.

 Filing a claim for your case will not affect any VA benefits you may also be entitled to.
 Talk to an experienced asbestos attorney about the details surrounding the timeline of your diagnosis.